jon-jacky/home/computing.md

   multi-generational long term - using Latin isn't crazy.
 It's actually kind of obvious. ..."

-  In *include/latina.h*, they use the C preprocessor to redefine the C keywords in Latin.
-Also, many numeric constants -- instead of *4096* you write *MMMMXCVI*.

-  The other files in docs explain each library routine in English, but the code samples are in Latin.
-The source files - a lot of them! - are in *include* and *lib*.
-The code is all in Latin, including the error messages and comments.
+  From <https://github.com/farant/rhubarb>, C89 libraries rewritten in Latin.
+  The source files, all in Latin, are in *include* and *lib*.

+  The same author's *Aquinas OS* at <https://github.com/farant/aquinas>
+  is also interesting.

  1 Oct 2025  <a name="1-Oct-2025"></a>